Advanced bioinformatics and digital image analysis services for spatial biology

-The images generated from our spatial biology platforms contain a tremendous amount of visual data, and Sirona’s in-depth bioinformatic and digital image analysis service can complement them by generating quantitative information for a complete understanding of the samples.
+Images generated from our spatial biology platforms contain huge amounts of visual data.
+Sirona’s in-depth bioinformatics and digital image analysis services complement them by generating quantitative information for a complete understanding of the samples.

 Image processing and digital image analysis

-In order to properly perform digital image analysis, a bioinformatic process is used to identify single cells and their cell types.
-While it may sound simple, there are many considerations to take into account, such as cell shape, overlapping cells, marker signal to noise ratio, positive versus negative signal, and manual gating versus clustering.
-With the employment of thoughtful bioinformatic pipelines on images from high-plex spatial imaging platforms, researchers can now analyze digital images to assess numerous markers on a single tissue section to identify various cell populations while conserving precious samples.
+Digital image analysis requires a bioinformatic process to identify single cells and their cell types.
+While it may sound simple, there are numerous considerations to take into account, such as cell shape, overlapping cells, marker signal to noise ratio, positive versus negative signal, and manual gating versus clustering.
+A thoughtful bioinformatics pipeline allows researchers to analyze digital images to assess numerous markers on a single tissue section to identify various cell populations while conserving precious samples.

-At Sirona, we have worked with numerous pharma companies to properly identify single cells (Figure 1A, 2A) and cell types from images generated on protein (Figure 1B) and transcriptomic-based (Figure 2B) platforms to answer scientific questions.
-In addition, the transcriptomic-based technology that Sirona employs, the NanoString CosMX, provides an opportunity to identify complex cell subsets, such as cancer associated fibroblasts and tumor associated macrophages, as well as different cell states from its wealth of markers, which can lead to generation of novel hypotheses and insights.
+At Sirona, we work with biopharma clients to accurately identify single cells (Figure 1A, 2A) and cell types from images generated on protein (Figure 1B) and transcriptomic-based (Figure 2B) platforms to answer scientific questions.
+Our powerful solutions can identify complex cell subsets, such as cancer associated fibroblasts and tumor associated macrophages, as well as different cell states which can lead to generation of novel hypotheses and insights.

 Figure 1.
 Digital image analysis identifies single cells and different cell types in CRC patient sample.
 CRC patient tissue section was stained with antibodies against tumor and immune markers, followed by imaging on the Hyperion IMC instrument.
 Digital image analysis was performed on the images to identify single cells with staining intensity of listed markers (A).
 Further image analysis identified tumor and immune cell populations (B).